jeqcho/caste-bias-gpt-5/README.md

 ## Artifacts

-You can read the logs [online](https://chojeq.com/caste-bias-gpt-5/) or with
+You can read the logs with

 ```
 # run this at the root folder